 A few common requests:

-- The Best HR monitors (from watches to straps)
+- The Best HR monitors for runners (from watches to straps)

 - Best compression running socks